-- 2. Requirements for establishing/cancelling items/areas to which the government imposes restrictions of distribution/consumption - (1) Areas
+2. Requirements for establishing/cancelling items/areas to which the government imposes restrictions on distribution/consumption

+(1) Areas

 The restrictions can be established or cancelled in a unit with a clear geographical scope, such as municipalities or former municipalities (while also taking into account a unit of shipment), if prefectures and municipalities can manage it.